 The current listing of the Pololu script can be viewed or downloaded here: as a plain text file.
 The Pololu is programmed by a script which is interpreted during running.The listing appears rather odd at first as it uses Reverse Polish Notation, in which operators follow the operands. e.g. 3 4 + would result in the answer 7.This form of notation is very efficient, for the computer, as it mimics how calculations are performed inside the processor, in that numbers are pushed onto a stack and then operated on.

 The Turntable on Rowandale is driven by a small stepper motor, controlled is by a Raspberry Pi-Zero single-board computer; which is stripped down version of the 3B.
 The Pi-Zero gets a turn command commands from an I2C I/O board on the layout and then executes the programmed number of steps to exactly rotate the turntable, with acceleration & deceleration.
-It also responds to local nudge switches in case the zero position should need to be reset; would only be required if power was lost during a rotation.The outputs from the Pi-Z are buffered by a stepper motor driver board.
+It also responds to local nudge switches in case the zero position should need to be reset; would only be required if power was lost during a rotation.The outputs from the Pi-Z are buffered and sent to a cheap stepper motor driver board, type StepStick A4988.

 The current listing of the software can be viewed here: as a plain text file to change it to a Python file just alter the .txt file type to .py